Lead Producer, Malcolm Gladwell’s Revisionist History (January 2016-June 2016)

 Public Radio Freelance Producer/Reporter (June 2000 – present)

-Produce spot news, feature stories, and museum tours for local, national, and international broadcast.
+Produce spot news, feature stories, oral histories, and museum tours for local, national, and international broadcast.
 Cover a wide range of topics including science and technology, education, business, arts, and the environment.
 Work closely with executive producers and editorial teams.
 For each news item or feature: conduct background research, gather tape, write scripts, edit, voice, and mix stories for on-air use.
-Programs include: Pulse of the Planet, The Sound and Story Project, IEEE Spectrum Radio, The Tavis Smiley Show, KQED Radio News, The California Report, Latino USA, and Antenna Audio.
+Programs include: IEEE Spectrum Radio, Wesleyan University, The Whitney, Pulse of the Planet, The Sound and Story Project, The Tavis Smiley Show, KQED Radio News, The California Report, Latino USA, and Antenna Audio.

 Founding Producer: Write, edit, and produce alternative 30-minute monthly radio program and podcast.
 Focus on first-person narratives and untold stories from the Bay Area and beyond.
 Work with a team of producers/editors to conceive show themes, find and train reporters, and thoroughly edit all pieces to meet our high standards for writing, reporting and sound production.